Aakash Repeater Courses

 Answer:

-Polymerase Chain Reaction (PCR)- The molecular technique to amplify a gene and obtain its several copies is referred to as PCR.
-The process of PCR has certain requirements i.e. a thermostable enzyme called Taq polymerase ( obtained from Thermus aquaticus ), primers ( short stretches of DNA ), dNTPs, a template strand etc. The process of PCR takes place in three steps.
+Polymerase Chain Reaction (PCR)- The molecular technique to amplify a gene and obtain several copies is referred to as PCR.
+The process of PCR has certain requirements, i.e., a thermostable enzyme called Taq polymerase ( obtained from Thermus aquaticus ), primers ( short stretches of DNA ), dNTPs, a template strand, etc. The process of PCR takes place in three steps.

-1. Denaturation- The double-stranded DNA helix is opened up by breaking their H-bonds at high temperature.
+1. Denaturation- The double-stranded DNA helix is opened up by breaking its H-bonds at high temperatures.

 2. Annealing- The primers are allowed to hybridise to complementary regions of DNA.
-This step takes place at 45-55 C temperature.
+This step takes place at a 50-65°C temperature.

-3. Extension- The primers are extended with the help of Taq polymerase enzyme and the cycle is repeated several times to obtain the desired number of copies.
+3. Extension- The primers are extended with the help of the Taq polymerase enzyme, and the cycle is repeated several times to obtain the desired number of copies.

 (b) Restriction enzymes and DNA